dtedesco1/dted.github.io/games.md

 - Welcome to the Metaverse

 # Some favorite games
-- Zelda Breath of the Wild
+- Zelda Breath of the Wild and Tears of The Kingdom
 - Civilization VI
 - Homescapes
 - Hearthstone